-But if you do suffer such encounter, count your lucky stars.
-Guard the spot carefully.
-Stinging nettle (Urtica dioica) is a plant of a thousand uses—nutritious food, medicine, tea herb, cheese-flavoring agent, beer, herbal fiber for weaving, fertilizer, dyestuff, laydybug attractant, important food source for butterfly larvae—and more.
+Often thought of as weeds, the stinging nettle (Urtica dioica) is actually the plant of a thousand uses—nutritious food, medicine, tea herb, cheese-flavoring agent, beer, herbal fiber for weaving, fertilizer, dyestuff, ladybug attractant, important food source for butterfly larvae—and more.
 See the benefits of nettles plus how to make nettle tea and soup.

 Natural Remedies with Nettles

-Dairy farmers use nettles as a flavoring ingredient (or wrapper) for gourmet cheeses.
+- Dairy farmers use nettles as a flavoring ingredient (or wrapper) for gourmet cheeses.

-Another innovation you may find soon at your local trendy clothing boutique: clothing made from nettle fibers.
+- Another innovation you may find soon at your local trendy clothing boutique: clothing made from nettle fibers.

 Be Nice to Nettles Week